 - Ability to turn complex scientific reports into engaging and easy-to-understand messages;

-- Excellent oral presentation skills and ability to adjust messages according to the target audience and communication tool;
+- Excellent oral presentation skills and ability to adjust messages according to target audiences and communication tools;

-- Ability to identify visual solutions for presenting research findings;
+- Ability to identify multimedia solutions for presenting EIGE’s expertise and knowledge;

 - Excellent interpersonal, organisation and problem-solving skills;

 - Ability to manage priorities, work under pressure and meet tight deadlines.